 DOF attract mode integration.
 PinballY generates DOF events while in "attract mode" that can put on a light show when the machine is idling, with no need for an external program like LedBlinky. ("Attract mode" is the screen saver-like mode that PinballY enter if you don't touch the controls for a while.)
 You can configure attract mode lighting effects entirely within the DOF config tool.

 Pinscape Controller support: The Operator Menu includes an option to switch Night Mode on and off if you have a Pinscape Controller attached.
 The option won't appear if you don't.

 Broad media suport.
 PinballY uses libvlc for video format support.
 Libvlc is the core engine of the popular VLC media player, and it has excellent support for just about every format out there, including full HD and 4K videos, without the need for any added codecs or plugins.
-(The 64-bit version is recommended for 4K videos, since 4K video playback requires very large amounts of memory that can overwhelm a 32-bit system.)
+(The 64-bit version of PinballY is recommended for 4K videos, since 4K video playback requires very large amounts of memory that can overwhelm a 32-bit system.)
 PinballY also has built-in support for the SWF format, which is used for many of the instruction card scans in the HyperPin Media Packs, so you can continue using those files even though Adobe has discontinued Flash Player.